Daniel Hale Williams

 Born on January 18, 1856, in Hollidaysburg, Pennsylvania, Daniel Hale Williams pursued a pioneering career in medicine.
-An African-American doctor, in 1893, Williams opened Provident Hospital, the first medical facility to have an interracial staff.
-He was also the first physician to successfully complete open-heart surgery on a patient.
+An African-American doctor, in 1893 Williams opened Provident Hospital, the first medical facility to have an interracial staff.
+He was also one of the first physicians to successfully complete pericardial surgery on a patient.
 Williams later became chief surgeon of the Freedmen’s Hospital.

 Daniel Hale Williams III was born on January 18, 1856, in Hollidaysburg, Pennsylvania, to Sarah Price Williams and Daniel Hale Williams II.
 The couple had several children, with the elder Daniel H. Williams inheriting a barber business.
 He also worked with the Equal Rights League, a black civil rights organization active during the Reconstruction era.

 After the elder Williams died, a 10-year-old Daniel was sent to live in Baltimore, Maryland, with family friends.
 He became a shoemaker’s apprentice but disliked the work and decided to return to his family, who had moved to Illinois.
 Like his father, he took up barbering, but ultimately decided he wanted to pursue his education.
 He worked as an apprentice with Dr. Henry Palmer, a highly accomplished surgeon, and then completed further training at Chicago Medical College.

 Williams set up his own practice in Chicago’s South Side and taught anatomy at his alma mater, also becoming the first African-American physician to work for the city’s street railway system.
 Williams—who was called Dr. Dan by patients— adopted sterilization procedures for his office informed by the recent findings on germ transmission and prevention from Louis Pasteur and Joseph Lister.